ProjetsPL/treehouse-theme/collections/_posts/us/how-to-clean-an-iron-best-proven-methods-for-iron-cleaning.md

 ![](/uploads/sposob-na-bezpieczne-czyszczenie-zelazka-parowego.jpg)
 {% endfig %}

 Similar to every other iron, a steam iron needs to be wiped every time before using it.
 Otherwise dust might cause the iron plate to burn.
-For regular cleaning it is good to use a cream cleaner, specially designed for this type of devices.
+For regular cleaning, it is good to use a cream cleaner, specifically designed for this type of devices.
 It should be spread onto the surface with a clean, soft cloth.

 If the device gets burnt, the best remedy in such case is vinegar.
 Soak a cloth with a hot solution made of half glass of vinegar and two tablspoons of baking soda.
 Rub it delicately until the marks are gone - it's a very quick method.